 How to get the most out of your Offbeat Bride Vendor Listing share count #Wedding industry advice#addthis#offbeat bride#vendors December 29 2014 | Ariel arielmstallings Abberant Ornaments' vendor listing has gone totally viral on Pinterest, as you can see from their share count.
 When we rolled out the redesign a few weeks ago, one of the sections of the Empire that got the most dramatic face-lift was Offbeat Bride's Vendor Guide.
 Suddenly, vendor listings look slicker, and category and location pages were more awesome.
 One of the changes that we made to listing pages was adding the same Jumbo Share counter that we have on the blogs.
 It's that thing right under the title of all blog posts and vendor listings that shows how many times the page has been shared on the most popular social media sites including Facebook, Twitter, Pinterest, LinkedIn, and Reddit.
 I was super stoked about getting this added to Vendor Listings — it makes it so much easier for couples planning their weddings to bookmark a listing with Pinterest, or share it with their partner via Facebook.
 That said, I knew that the change might be a little jarring for vendors.
 There are lots of different ways that our readers interact with our vendor listings, and a share count isn't necessarily indicative of how busy a business is, or how a listing is performing.
 And of course it's a little distressing when a brand spanking new vendor listing goes up and the share count is very low.
 These concerns in mind, I wanted to share a few ways that vendors can really make the most of that share count.
 Share yourself The quickest way to increase your listing's share count is to, well, share it yourself!
 Use the share options on your listing to share it on Facebook, Twitter, Pinterest, LinkedIn, or Reddit.
 The Jumbo Counter counts retweets and repins from your share, so your one share could quickly amplify.
 Heck, you could even share your listing on your social media channels monthly as a way to keep it top of mind for your followers.
 Heck, if you @reply us on Twitter or Pinterest, we'll probably reshare your listing!
 The share buttons show the social media options most frequently used, but you can browse more tools by clicking "More."
 That said, the Jumbo Counter only tracks shares via Facebook, Twitter, Pinterest, LinkedIn, and Reddit.
 Rally word of mouth with existing clients We all know word of mouth is powerful, and offbeat word of mouth is even more powerful!
 If you find clients through Offbeat Bride, ask them to use the Share buttons to share your listing on Facebook, Twitter, or Pinterest.
 Related Post How to submit photos to wedding blogs: 6 secrets from a wedding blog editor to help YOUR photography get noticed If you're a wedding pro looking to get your work featured on Offbeat Bride, here are some tips to give your submission the best chance...
 Read more Have us share it!
 If you want to get a real boost to your share count, consider purchasing one of our Visibility Packages.
 For $101, we can broadcast your vendor listing to our 170k+ followers on our social media channels.
 Again, since every retweet and repin is tracked by the counter, this can quickly push your share count up into the double or even triple digits.
 Buy a Visibility Package Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Ariel Author of Offbeat Bride: Creative Alternatives for Independent Brides, Ariel acts as the publisher of all the Offbeat Empire websites.
-She lives in Seattle with her son, and if she's not reading or writing, chances are good that she's dancing and happy-crying.
+Fix Typo Ariel Author of the Offbeat Bride book, Ariel acts as the publisher of all the Offbeat Empire websites.
+She lives in Seattle with her son, and if she's not reading or writing books, chances are good that she's dancing or happy-crying.
+You can get to know her better on her Insta stories.
 PREVIOUS Sneak peek at the relaunch of the Offbeat Bride Tribe NEXT Taint week 2014: The power of the taint is strong Show/Hide comments [ 3 ] How often does the counter update? (i.e. I just shared my listing twice, but my counter remains at a sad little 1) 1 agrees My understanding is that it updates every 5 minutes and will contain data as recent as 10-20 minutes ago.
 Here's more than you ever wanted to know, directly from AddThis, the maker of the tool: http://support.addthis.com/customer/portal/articles/381258-data-freshness 3 agree Thank you.
 That should cut down on my obsessive refreshing. 🙂 1 agrees Comments are closed.